celigo/integrator-extension/README.md

 ---

 ### Uninstaller
-Uninstaller functions are used to remove the components of an integration while uninstalling an integration.
+Uninstaller functions are used to remove the components of an integration while uninstalling the connector.
 Uninstaller functions are of three types - preUninstall function, integration uninstall function and connector uninstall function.

 #### PreUninstall function
 PreUninstall function is invoked before the uninstall process starts.
-This function is used to get the integration prepared for the uninstall process.
+This function can be used to any required tasks before the start of the uninstall process.
-One such use case is modifying the install steps.
-The function name has to be set to the pre-uninstall function field while creating a connector.
+For instance, it can be used to modify the install steps to show them in different order to the end user.
+The function name has to be set on the preUninstallFunction field on the connector.

 ```js
 /*